You can be sitting in a room full of people and still feel completely alone.

 Be present.

-Connection grows slowly — not instantly.
+Connection grows slowly but not instantly.

-That’s okay too.
+That is okay too.

-You’re allowed to seek spaces where you feel more understood.
+You are allowed to seek spaces where you feel more understood.

 Final Thoughts